jlevy/repren/README.md

 **Your simple search-and-replace swiss army knife, when your editor, awk, perl, or sed won't do.
 (Diesel power optional.)**

 You know the drill.
-It's happened so may times.
+It's happened so many times.
 Since the acquisition, Frobinators are now Glurps, and in version 3.0, WhizzleSticks are being replaced by AcmeExtrudedPlasticFunProviders.
 But now there are 2000 Java files, some JavaScript, maybe a little C++ and YAML, and of course documentation, that